Sat, 26 Jan 2013

 Spitsbergen

-The Svalbard Archipelago is situated 640 kilometres north of the Norwegian mainland with two-thirds of its surface covered by glaciers.
+the North Pole) with two-thirds of its surface covered by

 In 1596 the Dutch explorer Willem Barents named the main island, Spitsbergen, after its needle-like mountains, however it was almost another 300 years before anyone other than whalers chose to live there.
 The reason for this was the discovery of rich coal deposits which were the residue of a prehistoric tropical forest.